er4hn/spicedb-play/README.md

 ## Snapshots

-The snapshots represent different parts from the blog post on https://er4hn.info (blog url tbd).
+The snapshots represent different parts from the blog post on https://er4hn.info (https://er4hn.info/blog/2025.01.28-spicedb/).
 They can be loaded into the spicedb playground at: https://play.authzed.com/